Cameron Mann: Playing career

 In 2003, Mann moved on to the European League and signed with ERC Ingolstadt of the Deutsche Eishockey Liga and stayed for four seasons.
 He moved to Finland's SM-liiga in 2007 and signed with Ilves before returning to Germany in 2008, signed for Oberliga side Herver EV and then moved to EV Duisburg Die Füchse.
 For the 2009-2010 season Mann played in Nottingham for the Panthers winning a Challenge Cup and won team MVP honors.

 Coaching career

 Mann retired from professional hockey on April 7, 2010, announcing his retirement after the Panthers finished third in the 2009–10 EIHL playoffs.
 Since his retirement, Mann joined the OJHL's Peterborough Stars as an assistant coach.
-As of March 2012 the Peterborough Stars ceased operations, merging with the Lindsay Muskies and ending his association with the team.
+In March 2012 the Peterborough Stars ceased operations, merging with the Lindsay Muskies and ending his association with the team.

 Personal

 Mann was born in Thompson, Manitoba but was raised in Balmertown, Ontario.